Government has confirmed that Coronavirus Job Retention Scheme (CJRS) will be extended until 30 April 2021.

-Between 1 November 2020 and 31 March 2021 Government will fund 80% of usual salary for hours not worked, up to a maximum (where all hours are not worked) of £2,500 per month.
+Between 1 November 2020 and 30 April 2021 government will fund 80% of usual salary for hours not worked, up to a maximum (where all hours are not worked) of £2,500 per month.
 The £2,500 reduces proportional to the hours not worked, so the cap would be £1,250 per month where an employee was furloughed for half of the week.

 The policy paper states that where people are shielding in accordance with public health guidance, or need to stay at home with people who are shielding, they can be furloughed.
 We await further invformation as the published shielding guidance suggests only 'clinically extremely vulnerable' should not work and that people who they live with can still go to work.
 See the shielding guidance.

 Provided they were on payroll on 23 September 2020, and the employer has made a PAYE RTI submission to HMRC from 20 March 2020 to 23 September 2020, yes.

 Employers must pay for (a) hours worked (b) employers NI and pension contributions on all pay.
 They can choose whether or not to ‘top-up’ the 80% for hours not worked (for example, if you wish to maintain full pay for someone on full or partial furlough).